openjs-foundation/cross-project-council/collaboration-spaces/COLLABORATION_NETWORK.md

 # The OpenJS Collaboration Network

+**TL;DR** Collaborations Spaces at the OpenJS Foundation are essentially the same as a traditional working group elsewhere, but named and positioned as "collaboration spaces" in an effort to make the group and the work more welcoming and inclusive to anyone in the community who may want to get involved.

+---

 The formation of the OpenJS Foundation was in support of a number of goals.
 The first was to support JavaScript projects, providing a neutral place for people to collaborate and resources needed by those projects